asuku1510/Sunday-Projects/Project7.md

-# Step1: Prepare a Web Server provision an EC2 server and mount the volumes
+# Step1: Prepare a Web Server provision an EC2 RHEL server and mount the volumes
 1. Use df -h command to see all mounts and free space on your server

 2. Use gdisk utility to create a single partition on each of the 3 disks